hashicorp/vault/website/source/docs/internals/plugins.html.md

 ### Plugin Catalog
 The plugin catalog is Vault's list of approved plugins.
 The catalog is stored in Vault's barrier and can only be updated by a vault user with sudo permissions.
-Upon adding a new plugin the plugin name, SHA256 sum of the executable, and the command that should be used to run the plugin must be provided.
+Upon adding a new plugin, the plugin name, SHA256 sum of the executable, and the command that should be used to run the plugin must be provided.
 The catalog will make sure the executable referenced in the command exists in the plugin directory.
 When added to the catalog the plugin is not automatically executed,